whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 Forests keep getting cleared to make way for strip malls and suburban lots, while scientists sound the alarm that loss of forests is a major driver of climate change and the mass extinction happening right now.

+Anyone who confronts injustices and tries to uphold the law is punished, because only the police are supposed to enforce the law.
+Unfortunately, the police have to follow orders and clearly they don't enforce the law consistently.
+As a result, no one is free to confront these terrible troubles.

 I find disturbing stories at home too.
 My black roommate recently said that some white men had yelled at her to go back to her own country, wherever that was supposed to be.
 Another friend tells me stories of sexism anytime she describes her job.

 These troubles put me in a pickle.
 I don't like being a downer, so when I'm with friends I mostly try to keep it light and positive.
 That means we mostly have superficial conversations about our hobbies, jobs, or other things.
-If we talked about the most important issues like pollution, corporate greed, dishonest politicians, and more... well, there'd be plenty to discuss, but few people are willing to talk about that.
+If we talked about the most important issues like pollution, corporate greed, and dishonest politicians... well, there'd be plenty to discuss, but few people are willing to talk about that.
 After all, if we can't do anything about it, then what's the point of acknowledging all these things anyway?

 What am I supposed to learn from the Ashaninka?
 How can they be humans like me and other Americans, and they live in such a beautiful way, while we don't?